top of page

 Monthly Spotlights

-Each month showcasing three contemporary artists of African and Caribbean heritage
+Each month showcasing three contemporary artists of African heritage.

 Exhibitions to Visit